Atto: Poodll Subtitle

 NB.
 Currently Poodll Subtitle only edits the "caption" track on media players and a single subtitle file on media links.
 Future versions will add support for multiple subtitle tracks.

-After installing Cloud Poodll we need to add the word "subtitle" to the Atto toolbar settings in the location that we want it to show.
+After installing Poodll Subtitle we need to add the word "subtitle" to the Atto toolbar settings in the location that we want it to show.

 Do this at: Site administration -> Plugins -> Text editors -> Atto toolbar settings

-Now when an Atto HTML editor is displayed the Atto Subtitle icon should appear in the toolbar at the location set earlier.
+Now when an Atto HTML editor is displayed the Poodll Subtitle icon should appear in the toolbar at the location set earlier.

 The Editor Layout